Request a call back!

 Understanding House Fires

 Any fire that starts in a residential structure, regardless of its size, can be described as a house fire.
-They’re mostly accidental, but can spread quickly, particularly in rooms with lots of fabric.
+The vast majority of fires are accidental and can spread quickly, particularly in rooms with lots of fabric.

 The most common causes of house fires: